 - CLSI and EUCAST-aligned methodologies

-Testing may also incorporate VETCAST guidance where applicable for veterinary antimicrobial susceptibility interpretation.
+Where applicable, testing may also incorporate VETCAST guidance for veterinary antimicrobial susceptibility interpretation.

 Why Choose Envirocare Laboratory?